Carapacik/swagger_parser/swagger_parser/README.md

   # This is useful when using swagger_parser together with build_runner, which needs to map
   # input files to output files 1-to-1.
   merge_outputs: false

+  # DART ONLY
+  # Optional.
+Set `true` to generate includeIfNull annotations for nullable fields.
+  # If set to `false`, includeIfNull annotations will not be generated.
+  include_if_null: false
 ```

 For multiple schemes: